dims/cos-tools/src/cmd/nodeprofiler/README.md

 cos\_node\_profiler\_agent is deployed as a docker container.
 To run the app, open `nodeprofiler` directory located in the COS `tools` repository under src/cmd/, then run `make`.
-This will produce an executable that takes in flags as follows:
+This will produce an executable that supports two configuration methods.
+The first way to configure the Profiler tool is to specify command flags as follows:
 ```
  ./<executable name> --project=<name of project to write logs to> \
  --cmd=<name of the command to run> \